yaoyuannnn/gerritlab/README.md

 project creates a simple script that helps you grealy simplify the steps to create/merge dependent MRs.

-To use this, make sure you have `git-review` in PATH and follow these steps:
+## Install git-review
+Clone the repo and put the directoy to your PATH.
+Make sure it comes before any existing `git-review` in PATH.

 ## Install Change-Id commit-msg hook.
+We need a commit-msg hook that will add a Change-Id to every commit.
 You can install it by:

 ```console
 $ cp commit-msg path-to-your-project/.git/hooks/commit-msg